nazar/charbit/source/about/index.md

 ## Achievements

-+ Designed and developed [Soapee](http://soapee.com), a lye calculator and recipe database for the soap making community.
++ Designed and developed [Soapee](http://soapee.com), a soap lye calculator and recipe database for the soap making community.
 [Implemented](https://github.com/nazar/soapee-ui) using ReactJS.
 + Project manager and technical lead for Clevertech.
 Developed a large GIS application using AngularJS and Google Maps Javascript API.
-The application is currently used by leading US telecoms providers to map over 100 billion geographical data points.
+This application is currently used by leading US telecoms providers to map over 100 billion geographical data points.
 + Lead developer for Harpua Inc. Developed PhilterIt, a Rails web application and Chrome extension.
 PhilterIt was covered by [Mashable](http://mashable.com/2012/06/25/philterit-email/) and